On 4/24/11 2:31 AM, Riemer Thalen wrote:

 community do not agree with me.
 So be it.

-Office, are a very small group, and each one of them has a different
+are a very small group, and each one of them has a different reason.
+Office

-reason.
-Office suites share over 90% of their features, and so it is
+suites share over 90% of their features, and so it is very difficult to

-20%.
-A tiny minority goes beyond this threshold.
-Deciding on features
+tiny minority goes beyond this threshold.
+Deciding on features because we

-because we assume that people base their decision on features is wrong
+assume that people base their decision on features is wrong or misleading.

-In the majority of cases, users continue to use both suites for quite a
+the majority of cases, users continue to use both suites for quite a long

-long time, until they decide for one.
-Many people continue to use both
+time, until they decide for one.
+Many people continue to use both forever,

 Companies switch from MS Office to OOo/LO because of the better TCO, and

-has even made a YouTube video out of them) decide to do so because they
+even made a YouTube video out of them) decide to do so because they made a

-made a wrong assumption and prolly overlooked factors like the internal
+wrong assumption and prolly overlooked factors like the internal workflow.

-switch back to MS Office, just because the main reasons is not based on
+back to MS Office, just because the main reasons is not based on features.

-specific task, and even in this case there are exceptions: FreeHand
+task, and even in this case there are exceptions: FreeHand (Macromedia) and

 Italy was a FreeHand market, and adding FreeHand features to Illustrator